-Pursuant to the requirements of Practice Note No. 17/2005 of the Bursa Malaysia Securities, the Group is required to maintain a consolidated shareholders' equity equal to or not less than the twenty-five percent (25%) of the issued and paid-up capital (excluding treasury shares) and such shareholders' equity is not less than RM40.0 million.
-The Company has complied with this requirement for the financial year ended 30 November 2020.
+Pursuant to the requirements of Bursa Malaysia Securities Berhad, the Group is required to maintain a consolidated shareholders' equity more than twenty-five percent (25%) of the issued and paid-up capital (excluding treasury shares) and such shareholders' equity is not less than RM40.0 million.
+The Company has complied with this requirement for the financial year ended 30 November 2021.